Car explodes near Hezbollah base in Lebanon's Bekaa Valley

 Footage broadcast by Hezbollah's Al Manar television showed at least two damaged vehicles, one of them overturned, and several piles of blackened, twisted metal scattered over a muddy and partially snow-covered plain.

-Al Manar's correspondent said the suspect car had been carrying about 50 kg (110 pounds) of explosives and its intended target was a Hezbollah base.
+Al Manar's correspondent said the car which blew up had been carrying about 50 kg (110 pounds) of explosives and its intended target was a nearby Hezbollah base.
 He said there had been casualties and that villagers in the area also reported hearing gunfire.

+Lebanon's National News Agency said ambulances were seen racing to the scene near the Bekaa villages of Sbouba and Hrabta.

 Many Lebanese Sunni Muslims support the rebels fighting to overthrow Syrian President Bashar al-Assad, whose Alawite faith is an offshoot of Shi'ite Islam.
 Shi'ite Hezbollah has sent thousands of fighters to support Assad, while many Sunni jihadis have flocked to Syria to join the rebels.